PhoenixGreen/Decred-Magazine/proposal.md

 	* 1 Year – 24 unique scheduled posts

 ## Who
-Decred Society (Phoenixgreen) has been delivering Decred content for the past two years, with the purpose of education and understanding.
+PhoenixGreen (aka.
+Decred Society) has been delivering Decred content for the past two years, with the purpose of education and understanding.
 He also contributes to the Decred Video Proposal.

 Applesaucesome – Who is well known in the Decred community for delivering charts and technical analyse for Decred, Bitcoin and the wider market.

 OfficialCryptos - Who is well known in the Decred community for his Photorealistic art form with promotional social media commentary.

 ## Role
-Decred Society – Editor / Official Contributor.
+PhoenixGreen – Editor / Official Contributor.
 Will manage, coordinate and publish content from across the community.
 As well as produce original and curated content.

 Applesaucesome – Official Contributor.
 Will deliver regular posts for Decred markets, broader market technical analysis and Decred tutorials.